10 Sep How a constitutional monarchy is a chain around democracy

-From these definitions we are able to comprehend just how much these two forms of governance are at odds with each other.
-Their fusion is not a strengthing force rather it is a weakening of democracy that continues to validate a monarchies prime position within a modern society.
+From these definitions we can easily identify just how much these two forms of governance are at odds with each other.
+Their fusion is not a strengthening force rather it is a weakening of democracy that continues to validate a monarchy’s prime position within a modern society.
 The monarchy is about service and loyalty to the royal family and democracy is essentially about people power that allows for loyalty and service to be focused on the people for their benefit.

-For context however we must recognise what a constitutional monarchy is for Australia “This means that the head of State is a monarch, or sovereign, who is governed and bound by the Constitution.”
+For context however we must recognise the nuance of what a constitutional monarchy is for Australia.
+“This means that the head of State is a monarch, or sovereign, who is governed and bound by the Constitution.”
 (Constitutional Monarchy.
 1995-2017. www.australianpolitics.com/democracy/key-terms/constitutional-monarchy)

-So for Australia the majority of the power is restricted within to the guidelines of the Australian constitution diminishing the power of the head of state, making it more of a figure head rather than direct ruler.
+So for Australia the majority of the power is restricted within the guidelines of the Australian constitution thereby diminishing the power of the head of state, making it more of a figure-head rather than direct ruler.
 This brings it back to a question of language and what that represents in terms of influence, acknowledging that influence also wields a certain amount of power in this context.

-Having a monarch as a head of state validates undemocratic values giving monarchies influence that can undermine democracy.
+Having a monarch as a head of state validates undemocratic values given monarchy influence can undermine democracy.
 If a person is given a highly regarded and therefore influential position by virtue of birth this transfers to the creation of a class system that is inherently unfair.
-The prestige of the station still persuades power through influence even when the power is restrained through Acts of parliament.
+The prestige of the station still holds power through influence even when the power itself is restrained through Acts of parliament.

 It becomes so enshrined in our society that it can even seem somehow disloyal to write this article.
-That’s the true power they have in way of influence in our lives.
+This shows the true power of influence in our lives.
 We give someone our loyalty without really knowing them.
-Even if they are truly lovely people is that really a legitimate reason to keep them as head of state?
+Even if they are truly lovely people is that a legitimate reason to keep them as head of state?

 There are after all lots of lovely Australians, shouldn’t they have a chance at the job?

-A monarchy tells us that power and money are birthrights.
-Then we also accept the opposite that being powerless and being born into poverty is just part of the natural order of things.
+A monarchy tells us that power and money are birthrights and also to therefore accept the opposite, that being powerless and being born into poverty is just part of the natural order of things.
 We give respect to those born at the top of the birth hierarchy and tell those at the bottom of this hierarchy they must earn it.
-This can be intrinsically damaging to the fair go attitude that Australians try to strive for within society.
+This can be intrinsically damaging to the fair go attitude that Australians strive for within society.

 It becomes more of a question of not monarchy or republic but is it appropriate to continue to enshrine this hierarchy of birth within our political system?